 Using these photos, create advertisements online that can be shared among your network on social media.
 See if there are opportunities in your local newspaper or public spaces where people post real estate news.
 Create flyers that highlight the best things about your home and leave them on bulletin boards around town.
 Make the extra effort, and watch your work pay off.

-Sell on Your Own Time
+Sell On Your Own Time

-Of course, some homeowners are too busy or overwhelmed to put in all the time required to sell a home during a recession.
+Of course, some homeowners are too busy or overwhelmed to put in all the time required to sell a house during a recession.
 When times are tough, you may be struggling to pay bills along with the other challenges of life, including family, relationships, and health.

 If you need to access the cash that’s locked into your home equity quickly, it’s worth considering other options to selling in a traditional market.
 For example, Easyknock’s Sell & Stay program allows homeowners to immediately sell at the appraised home value and move out when they are ready.
 That way, you won’t have to disrupt your life to get your cash to pay for other expenses.